Skip links

 In the second meeting, which I was unfortunately unable to attend, the other young people gained an insight into the political processes of the council and were allowed to delve deeper into areas that were important to them.

-Afterwards, we enjoyed a slice of pizza!
+Afterwards, we enjoy a slice of pizza!
 Yum!

 By Natasha Callis